krovs/oscp-writeups/docs/Proving Grounds/Linux/pebbles.md

 ![](../assets/Pasted%20image%2020250319005417.png)

+!!! failure

     Someone uploaded a reverse shell file and execute it but i can't get it to work.